AusClimateService/npcp/reports/phase1/phase1_report.md

 there was a need to produce a general Australia-wide assessment of all the available bias correction methods.

-This report documents the results of the first phase of the NPCP bias correction intercomparison project.
+This report documents the results of this first phase of the NPCP bias correction intercomparison project.